jrsbaum/crud-angular/README.md

 # MyCrudApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.
+I made this project to learn how a CRUD works.
+For educational purposes only, I used a fake REST API to simulate my backend.
+As I learn about how Angular works, I add things to it.

 ## Install JSON-Server

 Run `npm install -g json-server` <br>
 Create file db.json <br>
 Start JSON-Server with `json-server --watch db.json`